Deep Time Series Models: A Comprehensive Survey and Benchmark: Time Series Library

-In order to conduct a fair and comprehensive model performance verification, our Time Series Library is designed to provide standardized evaluation protocols for four mainstream time series analysis tasks following \cite{wu2023timesnet}.
-The primary goal of these standardized and unified evaluation protocols is to quantify the effectiveness of different time series analysis methods with varying architectures.
-Additionally, they provide valuable insights into the strengths and limitations of different methods across diverse time series analysis tasks.
-By establishing these standardized evaluation protocols, we aim to promote fair comparisons between different methods and improve our understanding of their performance in various time series analysis scenarios.
+To conduct a fair and comprehensive model comparison, TSLib provides standardized evaluation protocols for four mainstream time series analysis tasks following \cite{wu2023timesnet}.
+Specifically, different models are trained and tested based on the same training strategies and test sets to avoid potential unaligned configurations and ensure a rigorous comparison among different models.

-For long-term forecasting and imputations, we rely on Mean Square Error (MSE) and Mean Absolute Error (MAE) as the primary evaluation metrics.
-These metrics help us accurately assess the accuracy of our predictions and imputations.
+Following previous research, for long-term forecasting and imputations, we adopt Mean Square Error (MSE) and Mean Absolute Error (MAE) as the primary evaluation metrics.
 For short-term forecasting, we use the Symmetric Mean Absolute Percentage Error (SMAPE) and Mean Absolute Scaled Error (MASE) as metrics, which focus on absolute errors and reduce the impact of outliers, providing reliable evaluations of forecast accuracy across different datasets and methodologies.
-In the case of time series classification tasks, we utilize Accuracy as the evaluation metric.
-Accuracy measures the overall prediction performance by calculating the ratio of correctly classified samples to the total number of samples.
+In time series classification, we utilize classification accuracy as the evaluation metric.
 For anomaly detection, we employ the F1 score to validate the identification of abnormal values.
-The F1 score represents a balanced combination of precision and recall, offering a comprehensive assessment of a classifier's performance, especially when dealing with imbalanced classes in the context of anomaly detection.
+The F1 score represents a balanced combination of precision and recall, offering a comprehensive assessment of a classifier's performance, especially when dealing with imbalanced abnormal classes.